taylorhxu/taylorhxu.github.io/_posts/2015-02-11-c-in-mathematical-programming.md

 ---

-This project is aiming to write and compute quadratic equations by applying functions
+This project is aiming to write and compute quadratic equations by applying functions.
+I am hoping to update once a week.

-Question: Focus on quadratic equations of real coefficients
+###Question: Focus on quadratic equations of real coefficients

 Requirement: Using int `quad_roots` (`double a2`, `double a1`, `double a0`, `double *r1`, `double* r2` ) to write the programme.